panda-re/panda/docs/syscalls2.md

 Let's say you want to write a plugin that does something when certain Win7 system calls are encountered along a trace on replay (note that plugins only operate on replay).
-For instance, you might want to know when a process is created and when one is destroyed, performing some interrogation of the associated windows data structures at those points in time to ascertain things like pid and process names.
+For instance, you might want to know when a process is created and when one is destroyed, performing some interrogation of the associated Windows data structures at those points in time to ascertain things like pid and process names.

 The relevant system calls for Windows 7 are `NtCreateUserProcess` and `NtTerminateProcess`, and their prototypes can be found in `windows7_x86_prototypes.txt`.